Terms of Use for Veem Services

 Your use of the Services must comply with these Terms, Veem’s Acceptable Use Policy, and all applicable laws and regulations.
 Without limiting the foregoing, you may not:

-- Use a VBA as a substitute for a full checking account or to access overdraft or credit features;
+- Use a VBA as a substitute for a general checking account or to access overdraft or credit features.

 - Attempt to circumvent Veem’s monitoring, transaction limits, or security controls.

-- Suspension/Termination: Veem may suspend or terminate accounts or VBAs for compliance or security reasons.
-Except in urgent cases involving suspected fraud, money laundering, sanctions violations, or other legal obligations, Veem shall, when possible, provide at least five (5) business days’ prior written notice to the affected user before suspension or termination.
+- Suspension and Termination: Veem may suspend or terminate accounts or VBAs for compliance or security reasons.
+Except in urgent cases involving suspected fraud, money laundering, sanctions violations, or other legal obligations, Veem will, when possible, provide at least five (5) business days’ prior written notice to the affected user before suspension or termination.

-- Security Interest & Setoff: Veem may offset amounts owed from your Wallet or incoming funds, and you grant Veem a security interest in Wallet funds.
+- Security Interest and Setoff: Veem may offset amounts owed from your Wallet or incoming funds, and you grant Veem a security interest in Wallet funds.

 - Collection: You remain liable for negative balances, reversals, and fees.

-- Changes to Services: Veem may change, suspend, or discontinue any part of the Services at any time, with or without notice.
+- Changes to Services: Veem may change, suspend, or discontinue any part of the Services at any time.
+For changes that are material to your use of the Services, Veem will provide reasonable prior notice.

 All rights, title, and interest in and to Veem’s software, website, technology, and related materials remain with Veem or its licensors.
 Except for the limited right to access and use the Services in accordance with these Terms, no license or other rights are granted to you.